 CEC also participates at the international level with other social partners, brands and TCLF stakeholders around the world in initiatives such as the OECD Roundtable on Due Diligence in the Garment and Footwear Supply Chain.
 This yearly meeting gathers business, government, civil society and trade union representatives to discuss the application of due diligence in the garment and footwear supply chain and to consult the implementation of the OECD 2018 Due Diligence Guidance in the Garment and Footwear Supply Chain.
 Furthermore, considering the great number of SMEs and their importance in the garment and footwear sector, this Introductory Paper on SMEs and Responsible Business Conduct considers the persisting challenges they face in implementing due diligence in their supply chains as well as the specific opportunities linked to their circumstances.

-The European Footwear Social Dialogue was re-launched in 2013, and regular technical meetings as well as a yearly Plenary session take place since then.
-These meetings between EU and national social partners allow to identify and engage on priorities for joint action, both at EU policy and at project level.
+The European Footwear Social Dialogue was re-launched in 2013, and regular technical meetings, as well as a yearly Plenary session, take place since then.
+These meetings between EU and national social partners allow to identify and engage on priorities for joint action, both at EU policy and at the project level.

-- Monitor the impact of COVID-19 on the sector and engage in lobby activities at EU and national level to ensure the positive recovery of the sector.
+- Monitor the impact of COVID-19 on the sector and engage in lobby activities at the EU and national levels to ensure the positive recovery of the sector.

 - Follow EU initiatives under the Circular economy and review the EU Textile Strategy.